williamcioffi/egsocial/docs/readme.md

 1. See [Next Steps].

+2. Pull to make sure you have the latest version

-2. Make some edits to readme.Rmd.
+3. Make some edits to readme.Rmd.
     - readme.md is automatically generated and should not be edited by hand. any changes will be overwritten when readme.Rmd get re-knit.

+4. Save

-3. Knit
+5. Knit
     - this will create readme.md and readme.html
-    - readme.md will be automatically viewable when broswing the repo
+    - readme.md will be automatically viewable when broswing the repo (https://williamcioffi.github.io/egsocial/#age_and_sex_assignment)

-4. rename readme.html --> index.html
+6. rename readme.html --> index.html (in file folder structure on your computer, delete the old "index.html" and then rename the "readme.md" to "index.html")
     - readme.html will not be automatically viewable until renamed to index.html it will be automatically viewable at https://williamcioffi.github.com/egsocial and all the fancy colors and floating table of contents will work.
     - _can this step be automated? (with a makefile?)_

-5. commit changes and push to github.
+7. Commit changes and push to github.

 ## Introduction

-> Baleen whales lack the strong and stable long-term bonds characteristic of odontocetes such as killer whales and sperm whales, and therefore, the social structure of baleen whales has received comparatively little attention.
+Baleen whales lack the strong and stable long-term bonds characteristic of odontocetes such as killer whales and sperm whales, and therefore, the social structure of baleen whales has received comparatively little attention.
 However, recent findings of long-term associations in both right whales and humpback whales have challenged the notion that baleen whale society is characterized by short and unstable associations.
 Previous research has used “within 2 body lengths” to define association, while recognizing that this definition underestimates the range at which whales interact acoustically.
 We take a new approach and define association in North Atlantic right whales based on communication range.
-We analyzed a rich dataset of 41,301 sightings of individually identified right whales from 1981-2009 throughout their geographic range.
-We calculated the mean and maximum association indices between and within age-sex classes (adult males, adult lactating females, adult non-lactating females, juvenile males, and juvenile females) and found significant preferred associations using permutation tests.
-Lactating females had the lowest rates of association across all age-sex classes as is common among mammals.
-The highest rates of association were found among juveniles with other juveniles, and adult males with other adult males.
-High rates of association among juveniles are common in mammals as the period between weaning and adulthood is important for the formation of social relationships and learning.
-The high rates of association among adult males are consistent with previous work on right whales and in contrast to associations in adult male humpback whales, likely due to differences in the mating systems of the two species.
-These results are consistent with our current understanding of right whale social structure using the “within 2 body lengths” definition of association and support the hypothesis that right whales are interacting acoustically at ranges out to at least 10 kilometers.

-## how to use this document

-1. See [Next Steps].

-2. Make some edits to readme.Rmd.
-    - readme.md is automatically generated and should not be edited by hand. any changes will be overwritten when readme.Rmd get re-knit.s based on communication range.
 We analyzed a rich dataset of 41,301 sightings of individually identified right whales from 1981-2009 throughout their geographic range.
 We calculated the mean and maximum association indices between and within age-sex classes (adult males, adult lactating females, adult non-lactating females, juvenile males, and juvenile females) and found significant preferred associations using permutation tests.
 Lactating females had the lowest rates of association across all age-sex classes as is common among mammals.
 The highest rates of association were found among juveniles with other juveniles, and adult males with other adult males.
 High rates of association among juveniles are common in mammals as the period between weaning and adulthood is important for the formation of social relationships and learning.
 The high rates of association among adult males are consistent with previous work on right whales and in contrast to associations in adult male humpback whales, likely due to differences in the mating systems of the two species.
 These results are consistent with our current understanding of right whale social structure using the “within 2 body lengths” definition of association and support the hypothesis that right whales are interacting acoustically at ranges out to at least 10 kilometers.

 ----